 Here are the three fits we offer:

-Our Classic Fit pant has a medium rise, is relatively slim through the thigh and has a straight leg opening.
+Our Standard/Classic Fit pant has a medium rise, is relatively slim through the thigh and has a straight leg opening.
 It's definitely not baggy.
 It's the style of chinos that JFK would wear when vacationing in Martha's Vineyard.
 That's why it's called The Classic.
 This is our most versatile cut and a risk-free choice, and perfect for guys who don't skip leg day at the gym.

 The is our most popular fit.
 It's a very contemporary look that shows the shape of your legs but still feels roomy enough for most men's comfort zones.
 This cut has a slightly shorter rise, is slim through the thigh and knee and has a narrower leg opening.
 If you've never tried a slim fit pant, we highly recommend it.